YanbinLin94/Multi-Virtual-Agent-Reinforcement-Learning-for-a-Stochastic-Predator-Prey-Grid-Environment/README.md

 ```
 ## Case Study
 This is a predator-prey game with a size of 6×9.
 Area 1, Area 2, and Area 3 are where a predator is likely to occur.
 S is the start space, and g is the goal space.
 The grey ones are wall spaces.

 ![9891898-fig-2-source-small](https://github.com/user-attachments/assets/ade13d04-b17e-429e-8413-4d750d09401f)

+we initially choose $α=1,γ= 0.9, N_trials=50, and N_episodes=5000$.
+To eliminate the effect of random results, we implement 50 trials and averaged the results.